viccon/sturdyc/README.md

 value.

-Later, we'll see how we can use closures to pass query parameters and options to our fetch functions, as well as how to use the PermutatedBatchKeyFn to create unique cache keys for each permutation of them.
+Later, we'll see how we can use closures to pass query parameters and options to our fetch functions, as well as how to use the `PermutatedBatchKeyFn` to create unique cache keys for each permutation of them.

 # Stampede protection

-When we're consuming data through `sturdyc` we'll get automatic protection against cache stampedes.
-If you're not familiar with the term, a cache stampade (also known as thundering herd) occurs when many requests for a particular piece of data, which has just expired or been evicted from the cache, come in at once.
+`sturdyc` provides automatic protection against cache stampedes (also known as thundering herd) - a situation that occurs when many requests for a particular piece of data, which has just expired or been evicted from the cache, come in at once.